 4

-Statutory contributions (social security, health insurance and social fund contributions)
+Statutory contributions (social security and health insurance contributions and social fund contributions)

 5